 The Sponsor/trainer and Apprentice are required to sign-off and date each skill after the Apprentice has demonstrated proficiency in these skills.
-However, if a skill is shaded, it is optional and does not need to be signed-off, though it has been defined as a part of the scope of practice for the trade.
+However, if a skill is shaded, it is optional and does not need to be signed-off, though it has been defined a part of the scope of practice for the trade.

 All practices described in this standard must be performed by the apprentice according to the specific criteria identified.
-In general, the standard of performance for this trade is to be performed according to all applicable jurisdictional codes and standards and all health and safety standards must be respected and observed.
+In general, the standard of performance for the trade of Developmental Services Worker (620D) are to be performed according to all applicable jurisdictional codes and standards and all health and safety standards must be respected and observed.
+These include the following: